JChristensen/millionOhms_SW/operating-instructions-3.0.0.md

 Pressing and releasing the RESET button will cause the program to restart in the last saved mode.
 The mode is remembered even if the batteries are removed.

-With two new AA alkaline cells, battery life should be over a year in slow random mode, over six months in fast random mode, and (SWAG) a couple weeks in demo mode.
+With two new AA alkaline cells, battery life should be over a year in slow random mode, over six months in fast random mode, and several weeks in demo mode.